If a collection account is being reported on your credit report from a company called Capital Management Services, don’t ignore it.

 This is done through a debt validation letter, which you have a right to receive under federal law.

 If Capital Management Services either fails to provide the letter, or it comes back missing significant information, you’ll have a basis to dispute their claim.
-We’ll cover how to do that shortly.

 Request a Goodwill Deletion

 Let’s say Capital Management Services provides a fully complete debt validation letter, or you readily acknowledge you owe the obligation.

 You either pay the debt, or you have paid it in the past, but the collection account is still showing on your credit report.

 Since you’ve already paid the debt, the only issue is the collection account entry.